A-Journey-Of-Music/blog/content/notes/Creating a Project.md

 comments: false
 tags: Game
 ---
-To create a Monogame project, you have to navigate into your project folder and fill this template with the correct arguments:
+To create a MonoGame project, you have to navigate into your project folder and fill this template with the correct arguments:
 ```zsh
 dotnet new <TemplateID> -o <ProjectName>
 ```